RoboGreek facilitates the typing of accented Unicode Greek. It now exists in both a Mac and a Windows version.

 The Mac version is a keyboard bundle, which reprogrammes the CapsLock key as a switch between an ordinary keyboard and the Greek one.

-Download just the instruction manual as PDF file (313 KB)
+Download just the instruction manual for RGS 1.5 as PDF file (313 KB)

 RoboGreek Standard works on XP, Vista, Windows 7, Windows 8 and Windows 10.
 The program monitors the keyboard at low level, so some anti-virus programmes may get a bit anxious, but there is no virus!